fred1234/BDLC_FS22/README.md

 - Intro to Spark.
 - Install Spark.
-- Testing Spark Context and SQL Context in our Setup.
+- Testing Spark Context and SQL Context in our setup.
-- Testing Spark in JupyterLab
+- Testing Spark in JupyterLab.
-- Exercises
+- Exercises about Spark and RDDs.

 ```bash
 .